This guide to smart contract takes a look at what are smart contracts and how they work. The various applications and use cases will also be explored.

 Advantage of Smart Contracts

 Nick Szabo famously likened smart contracts to vending machines.
 Just put in your change and in return, you’ll get a can of soda or a candy bar out.
 No third parties are necessary; if you deposit the change, then the soda comes out.
-The efficiency that smart contracts afford are obvious advantages.
+The efficiency that smart contracts afford is obvious advantages.
 Let’s take a look at the different advantages that smart contracts facilitate:

 Efficiency & Cost Reduction: Smart contracts facilitate direct transactions between two or more parties, without any need for intermediaries.
 The absence of intermediaries will reduce the costs of execution and streamline the entire process.